Mais051/Managing-Data-on-the-World-Wide-Web/README.md

 in the terminal in the current directory (FlaskProject) run:
 > conda env create -f environment.yml

+(*) make sure you have Anaconda installed in order to use a conda enviorment

 ## 2. Download and install PostgreSQL.
 We used the following credentials: